Mustafa3946/ml_id_classification/README.md

 ## Requirements

 ## Features
-- Machine learning model for document classification
-- I for image submission and prediction
-- API for model inference
-- Docker Compose setup for seamless deployment

-he following libraries are required to run this project:
+The following libraries are required to run this project:

 - `boto3`
 - `sagemaker`